E. Guigal - Côte-Rôtie La Turque 2020

 Wine rated (2023 guide) 96-99/100

-The 2020 Côte-Rôtie La Turque is shaping up to be formidable.
-Bold and supremely complex, it opens with expressive nuances of mocha, ripe black fruits, dried meat, pencil shavings and cedar wood.
-Refreshing acidity balances the high concentration of flavors, all framed by a firm but polished tannic corset.
-In short, La Turque 2020 is a wine of class and precision, with remarkable inner energy and verticality.
+The 2020 Côte-Rôtie La Turque promises to be outstanding.
+Bold and supremely complex, it opens with expressive nuances of mocha, ripe black fruit, dried meat, pencil shavings, and cedar wood.
+Refreshing acidity balances the high concentration of flavors, all framed by firm but polished tannins.
+In short, La Turque 2020 is a wine of class and precision, endowed with remarkable inner energy and verticality.

 James Suckling